lduda79/research-mcp/README.md

-Working: configurable project paths, PDF ingestion with duplicate and rename handling, semantic search with project scoping, arXiv metadata lookup, full experiment analysis (per-run summaries, k-fold statistics, cross-run comparison and hyperparameter correlations), a citation assistant that proposes supporting passages for uncited statements, and a pytest suite for the deterministic core running in CI.
+Working: configurable project paths, PDF ingestion with duplicate and rename handling, semantic search with project scoping, arXiv metadata lookup, full experiment analysis (per-run summaries, k-fold statistics, cross-run comparison and hyperparameter correlations), a citation assistant that finds supporting passages for uncited statements and audits a whole thesis for missing citations, and a pytest suite for the deterministic core running in CI.

 Planned: